How to Write an Argumentative Essay Introduction

 This is simply what you are going to write about in the argumentative essay and relates more to your topic.
 You can learn how to write a good argumentative question and practice some of the examples given in that post.

-It is important that you and your readers be on the same page.
+You and your readers must be on the same page.
 To the readers, it makes it easier for them to understand your arguments.

 The reader appreciates the role and the position of the writer.
-The background information in an argumentative essay, therefore, allows for a better understanding of whatever is being presented.
+Therefore, the background information in an argumentative essay allows for a better understanding of whatever is being presented.
 It is crucial in arguing and explaining your point.

 This is the most important part of the introduction in an argumentative essay as it presents your stand and justification to the essay by providing it with structure and direction.